Yutman/Quest-SZN/README.md

 I also had to make the 'Hats' 'Jackets' etc clickable to take me to different routes containing each.

 How do I do this?
-I targeted the category-preview component and changed this:
+I targeted the category-preview component and changed this.

  ```js
 <span className='title'>